 GCSE Art & Design is very much about you developing as an artist in your own right.

-You will be set project briefs which will require you to explore a wide and varied array of sources of inspiration from different artists, cultures and nature.
-You will reflect on your research and use it to inform and inspire your own artistic outcomes.
+In year 11 you will be set project briefs which will require you to explore a wide and varied array of sources of inspiration from different artists, designers and craftspeople.
+You will reflect on your research and use it to inform and inspire your own artistic experiments and outcomes.

 How will the skills that I develop help me in my future career?